 San Francisco, CA

+I desperately tried a number of medications and supplements.
+None helped and some caused my flaring to worsen significantly.
 I had been bedridden for almost a year when I finally found some relief.
-In January I had my first Qutenza (8% capsaicin patch) treatment with Dr. Wendye Robbins at Stanford.
-Despite the epidural anesthesia, it was extremely painful—but it has given me at least a 50 percent reduction in my EM symptoms!
-Finally, I could get rid of my water buckets and ice packs and am now using only a fan for cooling.
-My feet still flare but much less frequently and with almost no pain.
-I can even sleep with my feet under the sheets again!
-Even though my original nerve injury is not yet resolved, I feel grateful to no longer be in constant, excruciating pain.
-Soon I will undergo my second Qutenza treatment—hopefully I will see even further relief.
+In 2013, I had my first Qutenza (8% capsaicin patch) treatment with Dr. Wendye Robbins at Stanford.
+This gave me about a 50% reduction in my EM symptoms!
+Finally, I could get rid of the water buckets and ice packs and only needed a fan for cooling.

 As a new TEA member and am so happy to know that I am not alone with EM.
 I am an 89 year old widow living alone, but fortunate to have family nearby.
 My EM started about six years ago.